Potassium Fertilization in Citrus Orchards

 Abstract

-The purpose of this study was to evaluate potassium fertilization management for citrus trees.
-This evaluation can lead to a better understanding of the potassium requirement, the amount of fertilization, the appropriate time of fertilization, the process of potassium absorption and transfer in these trees, which is very effective in optimizing potassium fertilizer recommendations.
-Mature citrus trees contain 300 to 750 kg K/ha, 15 to 20 percent of which is in the leaves and 45 to 60 percent is in the fruits of these trees.
-Based on these results and based on the long-term review of citrus fertilization experiments in Iran and other parts of the world, it was concluded that 50 to 200 kg K2O/ha applied annually is need for production stability, improvement of fruit yield and quality, proper growth and tree health, with 50 - 70% of this being incorporated in the production of fruits, about 5% deposited and stored in the trees, and the balance is made up by absorption and desorption reactions in soil.
-The results of various researches have showed that the highest K-requirement and K-uptake rate in citrus trees occurred during June drop to fruit maturity (the second stage of fruit growth), and that in during minimum activity (winter), the beginning of the growing season and after harvesting, the uptake is very low.
-Therefore, potassium in the older tissues plays the greatest role in the growth and development of leaves, branches, flowers and fruits in the early growing season (the beginning of the growth of the branches, flowering and fruit formation) when the absorption of potassium from the soil is still very low.
-Therefore, foliar application of potassium fertilizers and potassium reserves of trees play an important role in regulating the supply of potassium to new growing and developing organs, especially at the beginning of the growing season.
-Therefore, the purpose of potassium fertilization is to ensure production stability, improve fruit yield and quality, storage time, reduce physiological disorders of fruits, and soil fertilization before flowering and fruit set has no effect on the growth of spring branches, flowering and fruit set in a current year.
-Therefore, it is recommended that producers should be stoped the rate of application (percentage of the annual requirement) before flowering and fruit set and gradually start k application from the middle to the end of the first stage and in the second stage of fruit growth increased to a maximum rate.
+This study was conducted to evaluate potassium fertilization management on citrus orchards as an effort to gain a better understanding of the potassium requirement, amount of fertilization, and proper timing of potassium application as well as potassium uptake and transfer in citrus trees.
+The findings can be effectively employed in formulating horticultural recommendations toward optimized potassium application.
+On average, mature citrus trees contain 300 to 750 kg/ha of K, 15 to 20 percent of which is found in the leaves and 45 to 60 percent in the fruits.
+Long-term citrus fertilization experiments in Iran and elsewhere have revealed that around 50 to 200 kg/ha of potassium as K2O is annually needed to achieve sustainable production, improved fruit yield and quality, and proper tree growth and health.
+Around 50-70% of this amount is consumed in fruits, about 5% deposited in tree structure and organs, and the balance between the potassium absorbed and that consumed is made up by absorption and desorption reactions at soil exchange surfaces.
+Studies in the past have shown that the highest K-requirement and K-uptake rate in citrus trees belong to the period from June drop to fruit maturation (i.e., the second stage of fruit growth) but that the lowest uptakes are observed during minimum activity (i.e., in the winter), at the beginning of the growing season, and after harvesting.
+The potassium stored in older tissues, therefore, plays the greatest role in the growth and development of leaves, branches, flowers, and fruits during the early growing season (i.e., the beginning of twig growth, flowering, and fruit setting) when potassium uptake from the soil is still at its lowest.
+Like the tree potassium reserves, foliar application of potassium fertilizers will, therefore, play an important role in regulating the supply of potassium to the newly growing and developing organs, especially at the beginning of the growing season.
+The purpose of potassium fertilizer application is, therefore, to ensure sustainable production, enhanced tree performance, improved fruit storage, and reduced fruit physiological disorders.
+Obviously, application of potassium fertilizer to soil prior to flowering and fruit setting has been found to have no effects on the development of spring twigs, nor on the current year flowering or fruit setting.
+It may, therefore, be recommended that producers should stop soil application of fertilizers before flowering and fruit setting, but start K application (percentage of the annual requirement) from the middle to the end of the first stage and gradually increase it to its maximum during the second stage of fruit maturation.

 Keywords